NinesStack/nmesos/README.md

 When the soft-limit is reached a warning is printed.
 When the hard-limit it reached an error is printed and the deploy is aborted.

 The default can be overriden with command line flags (see below or run `nmesos help`).

+## Support to run containers locally

+To run containers locally you can generate a `<service-name>.env` file and a `docker-compose.<service-name).yml` with the `docker-env` command.

+You can then start the service with `docker-compose --file docker-compose.<service-name>.yml` (to start it in the background just use the `--detach` flag).

+You can also have nmesos run `docker-compose` for you with the `docker-run` command (it will start the service in the background).

 ## Other Comands